Evangelical Lutheran Church in Thuringia: History

 In 1933 Reichardt adopted the title of a state bishop (Landesbischof) and deprived the synod of its legislative rights.
 Martin Sasse succeeded Reichardt after his retirement in 1934.
 After Sasse's death in 1942 the quarrelling fractions within the Thuringian German Christians blocked the appointment of a new state bishop, but Hugo Rönck, the head of the central church administration, assumed the leadership using the title church president.
 With the defeat of the Nazis in sight Confessing Church members within the Thuringia church body urged Rönck to resign in April 1945 and the US occupying power later arrested him only days after.
 In May 1945 Moritz Mitzenheim succeeded Rönck again using the constitutional title state supreme pastor.
-In August 1945 Mitzenheim participated for the Thuringian Evangelical Church in a meeting in Treysa, where the foundation of a new Protestant umbrella, the Evangelical Church in Germany (EKD) was decided, of which the Thuringian Evangelical Church became a founding member.
+In August 1945 Mitzenheim participated for the Thuringian Evangelical Church in a meeting in Treysa, where the foundation of a new Protestant umbrella, the Protestant Church in Germany (EKD) was decided, of which the Thuringian Evangelical Church became a founding member.

 In 1948 the church body renamed into the Evangelical Lutheran Church in Thuringia.
 An orderly synod legalised the new title state bishop (Landesbischof), later used by Mitzenheim.
 He turned out to be a rather uncritical collaborator of the upcoming communist dictatorship.
-Under the influence of the high church functionary and later state bishop Ingo Braecklein, the Evangelical Lutheran Church in Thuringia seceded from the Evangelical Church in Germany (EKD) and prompted the foundation of the Confederation of Protestant Churches in the GDR (Bund der Evangelischen Kirchen in der DDR) in 1969.
+Under the influence of the high church functionary and later state bishop Ingo Braecklein, the Evangelical Lutheran Church in Thuringia seceded from the Protestant Church in Germany (EKD) and prompted the foundation of the Confederation of Protestant Churches in the GDR (Bund der Evangelischen Kirchen in der DDR) in 1969.
 In 1991 that confederation was dissolved again and the Evangelical Lutheran Church in Thuringia rejoined the EKD.

 Between 1945 and 1969 and again from 1991 to 2008 the church was also a full member of the United Evangelical Lutheran Church of Germany (VELKD) and since 1973 also of the Community of Protestant Churches in Europe.
 The church body was based on the teachings brought forward by Martin Luther during the Reformation.

 In December 2006 the church body had approx. 440,000 parishioners in 1,308 church parishes.
 There was no cathedral church.
 The church had its own academy in Neudietendorf.

-On July 1, 2004, the church announced its intention to merge with the Evangelical Church of the Church Province of Saxony to form the new Evangelical Church in Central Germany.
-The merger was completed on January 1, 2009.
+On 1 July 2004 the church announced its intention to merge with the Evangelical Church of the Church Province of Saxony to form the new Evangelical Church in Central Germany.
+The merger was completed on 1 January 2009.